saperio/grunt-image-size/README.md

 ## The "image_size" task

 ### Overview
-This task produce a vector of an image size data from all provided source files:
+This task produces a vector of an image size data from all provided source files:
 ```js
 [
     {